 Buying an older house

-You can save on some of the initial depreciation that occurs with a brand new home by buying an older house.
+You can save on some of the initial depreciation that may occur with a brand new home by buying an older house.
 A house over 30 years old is considered to be almost at the end of its useful life for tax depreciation purposes, and, depending on its condition, may be sold at almost land value.
 Some of these older houses have been well maintained by their owners, while others have not, so there is a huge variety.
 Of course, not all old houses are inhabitable.
-Building inspections are growing in popularity and there are home inspection companies who can conduct an investigation at the buyers expense.
+Building inspections are growing in popularity and there are home inspection companies who can conduct an investigation at the buyers expense, although inspections are not thorough.

 Some very old houses that are just being sold for the land underneath may be sold with no warranty against defects.
 This is called kashitanpo-menseki which and means the buyer has no recourse against the seller should the house have termites, water leaks and so on.
 In normal sales, the warranty against defects would be 3 months after closing for a house purchased from a private seller and 2 years if the seller was a real estate company.